 It is important to be aware of the elements that can place a person at risk for developing an eating disorder.
 It is vital that individuals take a proactive approach and bolster their support and seek help when factors such as these arise:

 These are links that provide more detailed descriptions of each eating disorder, treatment options, providers and support:

 We have provided some links to self-evaluation web sites.
 They are not intended to substitute for professional evaluation, but to inform and educate.
-Regardless of evaluation results, if you feel you need help with an eating disorder or any of the factors associated with them, please contact the UWF Counseling and Wellness Center at 474-2420.
+Regardless of evaluation results, if you feel you need help with an eating disorder or any of the factors associated with them, please contact UWF Counseling Services at 474-2420.

 Counseling & Psychological Services (Pensacola Office) | Building 960 - Suite 200A | 11000 University Parkway | Pensacola, FL 32514 | (850) 474-2420 | Monday - Friday 8:00 AM - 5:00 PM | Campus Map | Text Only